taniarascia/taniarascia.com/content/posts/2018-11-07-crud-app-in-react-with-hooks.md

 - [View Source](https://github.com/taniarascia/react-hooks)

 The next thing to be on the lookout for is the [Suspense API](https://medium.com/swlh/react-suspense-with-the-fetch-api-cc655aced759), but there is not enough information yet to write about that.

-If you liked this article, please let me know, and share if you think it'll benefit someone else!
-If something is unclear or missing, let me know that as well.